DrFKNoble/c-_programming_tutorials/00_getting_started/02_installing_git/README.md

 # How to install Git

-In this README.md, I show you how to install Git.
+In this document, I show you how to install Git.

 # Requirements

 You need to download Git from here: [https://git-scm.com/](https://git-scm.com/).

-I have used Git 2.27.0 here.
+In this guide, I have installed Git 2.27.0.

 # Steps